This is a tale of how my curiosity gets fed and pulled into unexpected places on the internet (yes the one that apparently died again in 2015).

 Top / Featured Image credit: my own photo taken this morning, not yet uploaded to flickr where eventually it will have the same creative commons license as my other 43,000+ photos

-The post "Waxing Over Cylinders: The Internet Wonder Box" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2015/11/waxing-over-cylinders/) on November 9, 2015.
+The post "Waxing Over Cylinders: The Internet Wonder Box" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/11/waxing-over-cylinders/) on November 9, 2015.